 -

-8:00AM - 9:30AM PDT
+8:00AM - 9:30AM PDT Los Angeles Convention Center, 515B

 Evolving Controversies in Acute Type A Dissection

-Ourania Preventza is Professor of Surgery with tenure at the Department of Surgery, Baylor College of Medicine, in Houston and Professional Staff and Adult Cardiac Surgeon at the Texas Heart Institute, Baylor St Luke's Medical Center in Houston.
-Dr Preventza is triple Boarded ,American Board of Surgery, American Board of Surgery (Surgical Critical Care) amd American Board of Thoracic Surgery.She is the President of the International Society of Endovascular Specialists 2021-2023( ISEVS). the leader of Adult Cardiac Surgery within the Women in Thoracic Surgery, immediate Past Program Committee Chair of the Southern Thoracic Surgical Association and a holder of management and business administration degree on Health Care leadership from Brandeis University in Boston.
-Her interest includes education, health outcomes research, aortic surgery and heart valve surgery.
+Ourania Preventza is the George Minor Professor of Surgery at the Department of Surgery, and Chief of Cardiothoracic Surgery at the University of Virginia.
+She is also adjunct Professor of Surgery at Baylor College of Medicine, in Houston where she spent 15 years of her career , and an associate professional staff at The Texas Heart Institute, in Houston.
+Dr. Preventza is triple-boarded; American Board of Surgery, American Board of Surgery (Surgical Critical Care), and American Board of Thoracic Surgery.
+She is the immediate Past President of the International Society of Endovascular Specialists 2021-2023( ISEVS).
+Prior leader of Adult Cardiac Surgery within the Women in Thoracic Surgery, immediate Past Program Committee Chair of the Southern Thoracic Surgical Association, and immediate past co chair of the adult cardiac surgery program of the AATS Annual Meeting and a holder of a management and business administration degree on Health Care leadership from Brandeis University in Boston.
+She is the Co –chair of the 2022 ACC/AHA guidelines on aortic disease and co –authored of more than 200 articles in peer review journals.
+Her interest includes education, health outcomes research, aortic surgery, heart valve surgery, new technologies and cardiovascular disease and women.

 Douglas Johnston, Cleveland Clinic